flyher/JJResume/README.md

 # Totoro
-A resume base on AngularJS, Bootstrap, TypeScript & WebPack or Gulp.
+A resume base on AngularJS, Bootstrap, Typescript, Package by Gulp and Webpack.

 #
 [demo](https://resume.99diary.com)